Victorian Railways bogie guard's vans: CP, VVCP vans

-Between 1983 and 1986, the entire class was recoded to VVCP.
-However, in 1987 vans VVCP 34, 16, 25 and 6 were reclassed to CP 291-294 respectively and painted into the then-current V/Line orange livery.
+The vans were intended to replace the CD vans which had been leased in the early 1980s due to problems with the CE vans, and retained for use on semi-fixed E type and K type carriage sets.
 The first three had corridor connections added at both ends, although CP294 only had the connection installed at one end.
-The connections were based on the design used for the N sets.
+These connections recycled components from scrapped Harris cars, with cushioned diaphragms matching N sets.
 The vans had a luggage capacity of 10 tonnes, and were rated for operation at up to 115 km/h.
 All vans had their periscopes removed.
 All four were painted in a matching scheme, except that CP294's grey roof extended down to just above the doors.